saibabu-7272/Forty4-tech-project/README.md

 ---

-This project was created as part of the Forty4 Tech Frontend Intern Assignment.
+This project was created as part of the Forty4 Tech Frontend Assignment.